 A fabric steamer can gently heat up the film and loosen the adhesives.
 Using a hair dryer can also heat up the film to loosen the adhesives but it will take more time.
 Start on a corner and gently pull off the film working the steamer on the area that is being pulled off.
 If there is any remaining adhesive residue, it can be easily removed with water solution and window scraper.

-It is not suitable for dual pane/insulated windows because of possible stress on the window caused by the high heat absorption rate.
+Some window films are not suitable for dual pane/insulated windows because of possible stress on the window caused by the high heat absorption rate.
 Heat does not necessarily break the glass, but it can add stress on the glass.
 Because of this higher heat absorption, we do not recommend film for dual pane/insulated windows except for specified ones.
 Multi pane windows will not be able to dissipate this heat on the interior facing pane.
 This will create an imbalance on the window and can stress seals and the glass.

 Is this applied inside or outside of the window?